North Indian Cooking by..Geeta Seth

 because milk tends to burn quickly.
 This low-and-slow method helps prevent

 the milk from burning on the bottom of the pan.
-You could also boil the milk in

 microwave in a large plastic container.